in-toto/witness/docs/witness_run.md

   -k, --key string                          Path to the signing key -o, --outfile string                      File to which to write signed data.
 Defaults to stdout -r, --rekor-server string                 Rekor server to store attestations
-      --spiffe-socket string                Path to the SPIFFE Workload API socket -s, --step string                         Name of the step being run --trace                               Enable tracing for the command
+      --spiffe-address string               SPIFFE address for the workload api --spiffe-server-id string             Sets allowed SPIFFE ID for dialing the server, defaults to any --spiffe-socket string                Path to the SPIFFE Workload API socket -s, --step string                         Name of the step being run --trace                               Enable tracing for the command